Tait (train): Retirement

 A large number of carriages were burned for scrap at Kingston.
 However, the large number of complaints from local residents ended the practice, and a program of public sales followed.

 Due to asbestos found in the brakeblocks, amongst other industrial problems, the last of the 7 Tait trains were withdrawn from service by 27 December 1984.

 On Friday 15 February 1985, the "great carriage auction" was held at Newport Workshops with large quantities of vehicle bodies sold and proceeds donated to the Australian Railway Historical Society's museum.
 The first carriage listed sold for $540, and prices rose through the day to as much as $3,000.
-Pairs of bogies, if required, were an additional $600, and cranes, road haulage etc. were around $1,000 each.
+Pairs of bogies, if required, were an additional $600, and cranes and road haulage were around $1,000 each.
 A total of 49xM, 24xT, 9xG and 2xD vehicles were sold, including a number that had not been transferred from either Jolimont Workshops or the Spotswood Reclamation Depot.

 Preservation

 Elecrail

 Carriages 486M317M, 381M, 208T and 230D were retained by the then Public Transport Corporation as an operational heritage set, 486M was restored to its original number 317M.
-The heritage set is owned by VicTrack and in the care of Elecrail (a division of Steamrail Victoria).
-Elecrail have also restored 470M, 327M and 341T to working order, along with 201BT, 267M, 284M, 427M, 257D, 48G, 1471M (double ended, formerly 471M) and 2CM stored.
+The heritage set is owned by VicTrack and in the care of Elecrail, a division of Steamrail Victoria.
+Elecrail also restored 470M, 327M and 341T to working order, along with 201BT, 267M, 284M, 427M, 257D, 48G, 1471M (double ended, formerly 471M) and 2CM (stored).

 Due to the lack of door locks and other safety issues, the Tait cars had been banned from operating on the Melbourne rail network between 2004 and 2016.
 Their first run post-ban was on 12 November 2016 between two steam locomotives to provide motive power and air brakes, but with pantographs lowered and no internal lighting provided.
 The special was organised, from the West end, as D3639, 317M, 230D, 208T, 381M and K190, and operated by Steamrail Victoria and V/Line on behalf of the Level Crossing Removal Authority's festivals at Ormond, McKinnon and Bentleigh stations.
 Since then they have been used on a number of suburban trips in the same configuration.
 In April 2019, Steamrail announced that federal funding had been granted to restore the set to electric service by early 2020.
 The funding will be used to reinstate the automatic stopping trip system, provide radios and speedometers for the first time, and restore and upgrade the mechanical and electrical components to modern standards as required.

 The set began testing and driver training in May 2021.
 Car 341T was also used on some of these tests.
-The set had its official re-launch on March 8, 2022, running from Steamrail's depot in Newport to Belgrave via Essendon.
+The set had its official re-launch on 8 March 2022, running from Steamrail's depot in Newport to Belgrave via Essendon.